jharwell/sierra/docs/src/tutorials/project/new_bc.rst

-   ``get_attr_changelist()`` - Given whatever parameters that your variable was passed during initialization (e.g. the boundaries of a range you want to vary it within), produce a list of sets, where each set is all changes that need to be made to the ``.argos`` template file in order to set the value of your variable to something.
+   ``get_attr_changelist()`` - Given whatever parameters that your variable was passed during initialization (e.g. the boundaries of a range you want to vary it within), produce a list of sets, where each set is all changes that need to be made to the ``.xml`` template file in order to set the value of your variable to something.
 Each change is a :class:`~sierra.core.xml.XMLAttrChange` object, that takes the following arguments in its constructor: